 Situated in Abuja, Ventures platform is an innovation hub and co-working space.
 It was founded by Kola Aina and launched in June 2016.
 It has a unique structure which was set up with repurposed containers.
-The hub has already hosted Y Combinator CEO and SLUSH already partnered with them to organize the local competition for the best “impact startups” at Slush 2016 Global Impact Accelerator program in Helsinki, Finland.
+The hub has hosted Y Combinator CEO and already partnered with SLUSH to organize the local competition for the best “impact startups” at Slush 2016 Global Impact Accelerator program in Helsinki, Finland.

 Founded by Adeyinka Adekeye in February 2016, Founders hub is located in Ilorin, Kwara state.
 The hub hosts events to support and train entrepreneurs.